 HOQI Undergraduate Volunteer Program:

-For Future Applicants, please keep the following requirements in mind:
+For Applicants, please keep the following requirements in mind:

-1. You must be a UF undergraduate student with at least 3 semesters remaining.
+- As a UF undergraduate student, you must have at least 3 semesters remaining.

 HOQI Undergraduate Analytics Team:

 The performance improvement unit of EACN primarily manages all administrative and clinical IT systems that are used as part of operations and research.
 In addition with managing the IT systems, the group also manages data quality for all data collection instruments involved.
 Secondarily, the group conducts quality improvement and observational panel studies to inform management decisions that are aimed providing better care to patients.
 Students that may benefit from work with this division include, but are not limited to, those that come from academic backgrounds of statistics, prehealth, health administration, and information systems management.

 Equal Access Clinic Network (EACN) Internship

 Interns with EACN provide valuable assistance by coordination patient care during daytime hours in our clinic office on campus, as well as volunteering in the free clinics during the evening at one of our 4 primary care clinic sites.
 Responsibilities include answering patient phone calls and emails about EACN and community resources, learning our internal and external referral networks and following up with patient needs after clinic.
 In addition to these basic responsibilities, we encourage our interns to develop a quality improvement project to leave a lasting impact and improve healthcare provided to the underserved community in Alachua County through EACN.
 The internship is an immersive 1-semester experience.
 There is the opportunity to extend to a second semester via a “fellowship”, which includes the same responsibilities as an intern, but also helping orient and organize the newer interns.
 We are looking for candidates who are self-motivated, problem-solvers, and team-players, as well as those who have an interest in social determinants of health, health care delivery, and patient care.